Armenian carpet: Early history

 Various rug fragments have been excavated in Armenia dating back to the 7th century BC or earlier.
 Complete rugs, or nearly complete rugs of this period have not yet been found.
 The oldest, single, surviving knotted carpet in existence is the Pazyryk carpet, excavated from a frozen tomb in Siberia, dated from the 5th to the 3rd century BC, now in the Hermitage Museum in St. Petersburg.
 Although claimed by many cultures, this square tufted carpet, almost perfectly intact, is considered by many experts to be of Caucasian, specifically Armenian, origin.
-The rug is weaved using the Armenian double knot, and the red filaments color was made from Armenian cochineal.
+The rug is woven using the Armenian double knot, and the red filaments color was made from Armenian cochineal.
 The eminent authority of ancient carpets, Ulrich Schurmann, says of it, "From all the evidence available I am convinced that the Pazyryk rug was a funeral accessory and most likely a masterpiece of Armenian workmanship".
 Gantzhorn concurs with this thesis.
 At the ruins of Persepolis in Iran where various nations are depicted as bearing tribute, the horse design from the Pazyryk carpet is the same as the relief depicting part of the Armenian delegation.
 The historian Herodotus writing in the 5th century BC also informs us that the inhabitants of the Caucasus wove beautiful rugs with brilliant colors which would never fade.

-The Christian period
+Christian period

 Apart from the Pazyryk carpet, after Armenia declared itself as the first Christian state in 301 AD, carpet making took on a decidedly Christian art form and identity.
 By the Middle Ages, Armenia was a major exporter of carpets to as far away places as China.
 In many Medieval Chinese artworks for example, carpets were depicted in which the designs were typically that of Armenian carpets with some even depicting clear Christian crosses.
 The art of the Armenian carpet during this period evolved alongside Armenian church architecture, Armenian cross-stones and illuminated manuscript art, with typical rug motifs using the same elements of these designs.
 The cruciform with its variations would eventually come to dominate Armenian carpet designs.